-18 ENFORCEMENT POLICY
+19 ENFORCEMENT POLICY

-- 18.1 The Licensing Authority has an enforcement policy based around the principles of consistency, transparency and proportionality set out in the Department of Trade and Industry's Enforcement Concordat and which also takes into account the Attorney-General's Guidelines to Crown Prosecutors for bringing prosecutions.
-A proportionate response will be made where offences against licensing legislation are found or where licence conditions have been contravened. - 18.2 It is essential that licensed premises operate in accordance with the Act and especially within their licensed hours and licence conditions.
-Part of the Licensing Authority's role is to monitor premises and take appropriate action.
+- 19.1 The council has an enforcement policy based around the principles of consistency, transparency and proportionality set out in the Department of Trade and Industry's Enforcement Concordat and which also takes into account the Attorney-General's Guidelines to Crown Prosecutors for bringing prosecutions.
+A proportionate response will be made where offences against licensing legislation are found or where licence conditions have been contravened. - 19.2 It is essential that licensed premises operate in accordance with the Act and especially within their licensed hours and licence conditions.
+Part of the council's role is to monitor premises and take appropriate action.
 This may be independently or alongside the police and/or other Responsible Authorities to ensure the licensing objectives are promoted.
-Protocols have been established with the Police on enforcement issues to provide an efficient and effective deployment of local authority and Police staff.
-Joint visits are commonly undertaken to inspect licensed premises and enforce licensing legislation. - 18.3 To protect young people, Herefordshire Council should routinely undertake test purchasing to ensure the law is being adhered to.
+Protocols have been established with the police on enforcement issues to provide an efficient and effective deployment of local authority and police staff.
+Joint visits are commonly undertaken to enforce licensing law and to inspect licensed premises. - 19.3 To protect young people, the council should routinely undertake test purchasing to ensure the law is being adhered to.
 It should be noted the Licensing Authority supports the use of the Challenge 25 Policy and recommends this should be included as part of an applicant's operating schedule in any Premises Licence or Club Premises Certificate application.
 Please contact Trading Standards for further details.

-Section 19: Summary of Prevention of Crime and Disorder
+Section 20: Summary of Prevention of Crime and Disorder